wilgaboury/super-speedy-dial/README.md

 ## Development Commands

-- `> npm run dev` - starts a continual process that will watch for file changes and automatically rebuild the addon in `build_dev` directory
+- `> npm run dev` - starts a continual process that will watch for file changes and automatically rebuild the addon, placing the output in the`build_dev` directory
 - `> make clean` - delete all build outputs
-- `> make distAll` - also creates a zip archive of the source placed at `dist/source.zip`, this command uses `git archive` so it must be performed inside a clone of the repo
+- `> make distAll` - same as `make dist` but also creates a zip archive of the source placed at `dist/source.zip`, this command uses `git archive` so it must be performed inside a clone of the repo

 ## Features and Tips